-If you are learning Spanish sentence structure, the good news is that the basic pattern is not as complicated as it first looks.
+If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 Subject + Verb + Object

-But Spanish also does a few things differently:
+But Spanish also does a few things differently from English:

 - it often drops the subject